vaibhavinnayak/Image-Quality-Manipulation/README.md

 Again, we tried to model an architecture similar to UNET here.
 We however, used a more complex architecture as compared to the denoising model with 5 encoder layers, also making use of skip connections.

-We also tried 2 different types of loss - VGG Loss and MSE Loss as well and observed that the model learnt better when we used the MSE loss.
-The number of epochs was 20, optimiser was Adam, and the loss converged to about 0.001.
+We also tried 2 different types of loss - VGG Loss and MSE Loss.
+The model was trained for first 10 epochs using a combination of VGG Loss annd MSE loss to ensure semantic accuracy, and then using only MSE Loss for 10 more.
+Adam optimiser with learning rate of 0.0002 was used, the loss converged to about 0.001.

 ## Streamlit Interface